 As the transition to renewables accelerates, reliable and stable energy supply cannot be achieved without large-scale energy storage and on-demand generation.
-Snowy 2.0 will provide large‐scale energy storage and quick‐start electricity generation at critical times of peak demand when energy supply is constrained and at times when intermittent renewable energy output is low.
+Snowy 2.0 will provide this large‐scale energy storage, along with quick‐start electricity generation at critical times of peak demand when energy supply is constrained, and at times when intermittent renewable energy output is low.

 Snowy 2.0 has clear, natural advantages.

-It leverages the existing Snowy Scheme which means it does not require new dams, and because it is a closed loop system that ‘recycles’ water, it also makes better use of existing water.
+It leverages the existing Snowy Scheme, which means it does not require new dams.
+It is a closed loop system that ‘recycles’ water and is centrally located between Sydney and Melbourne.

-What workforce and business opportunities will Snowy 2.0 generate?
+What workforce and business opportunities will Snowy 2.0 create?

-Future Generation, a joint venture between Clough and Salini Impregilo, has been appointed as the Snowy 2.0 principal contractor and is responsible for hiring the project workforce and sub-contractors.
+Future Generation, a joint venture between Australian company Clough, Webuild (formerly Salini Impregilo) and Lane, has been appointed as the Snowy 2.0 principal contractor and is responsible for building Snowy 2.0 on half of Snowy Hydro as well as hiring the project workforce and sub-contractors.